EA outbids Take-Two to buy Codemasters Group for $1.2 billion

 Electronic Arts has outbid rival Take-Two Interactive to buy Dirt 5 publisher Codemasters Group in a deal that values the acquired company at $1.2 billion.

 The all-cash offer is another sign that consolidation is heating up in the games industry, which saw more than $20.5 billion in deals in the first nine months of 2020.
-The deal is subject to shareholder approval.
+This move is subject to shareholder approval.

 Back in November, Take-Two announced that it had bid $973 million to buy Codemasters.
 But the United Kingdom-based maker of racing games wasn’t done with the bidding process.
 Under the deal, EA will pay $7.98 a share for each share of Codemasters, with an implied enterprise value of $1.2 billion.
 The deal is expected to be done in the first quarter of 2021.